 Stroll along North Halsted Street — lined with fabulous shopping, trendy restaurants, lively bars, and energetic dance clubs — and grab some brunch at rustic-chic Hutch American Bistro or laidback mainstay Drew’s on Halsted.
 Fill up the rest of your morning with a self-guided tour of The Legacy Walk, a one-of-a-kind outdoor museum walk that celebrates LGBTQ+ history and heroes.

-Follow up your walk through history with artisanal cheese, charcuterie boards, and fine wines at Bar Pastoral.
+Enjoy elevated pub fare in cozy surroundings at Wilde (grab a leather booth or a spot by the fireplace).
 Then do a little neighborhood shopping at the spots like Leigh Gallery, which puts local and LGBTQ+ artists center stage, and Foursided, where unusual gifts and chic decor stack the shelves.

 Head to the theatre for performance art gone wild at the Blue Man Group (get ready to get messy if you’re sitting in the Splash Zone) or Chicago’s own improv comedy at The Playground Theater.
 Then keep the theatrical energy going with dinner at Kit Kat Lounge & Supper Club, served with a tableside diva drag show and an impressive martini list.

 If you’re a night owl, there’s a dance floor calling your name in Boystown.
 Check out Roscoe’s Tavern, a long-standing gay bar and club with regular DJs, dueling pianos, and amateur drag shows.
 Sidetrack is a popular, multi-level spot with frozen drinks, a packed dance floor, and a rooftop deck.
 And The Closet is a tiny, casual spot that’s been a neighborhood staple since 1978.